nvdajp/nvdajpmiscdep/jtalk/readme.txt

-include/jtalk: libopenjtalk.dll source code
+jtalk: libopenjtalk.dll source code

 2012-07-14 by Takuya Nishimoto (nishimotz at gmail.com)

 libopenjtalk can be compiled as follows:

-(1) type "cd include\jtalk"
+(1) type "cd jtalk"
 (2) type "setenv-x86"
 (3) type "all-clean", "all-build"
 (4) type "all-install" to copy to source/synthDrivers/jtalk/